TRI-DEP: A Trimodal Comparative Study for Depression Detection Using Speech, Text, and EEG: Results

 \textbf{Multimodal ---} Table~\ref{tab:multimodal_results} compares the baselines with different fusion strategies.
-Simple baselines such as ViT and DenseNet-121 reached F1-scores around 0.56.
-Fusion strategies, however, substantially outperformed unimodal and baseline models.
-Weighted averaging already boosted performance when fusing EEG and Text, and Bayesian fusion further improved results, with Speech+Text achieving the highest F1-score overall.
-Majority voting also proved effective, with the tri-modal configuration EEG+Speech+Text reaching $F_{1}=0.874$.
-These results confirm the complementarity of modalities: while text dominates in unimodal settings, integrating speech and EEG consistently improves robustness and yields the strongest overall performance.
+Simple baselines such as ViT and DenseNet-121 reach F1-scores around 0.56.
+Fusion weights are optimised via grid search (step\,=\,0.05) over all modality combinations.
+The trimodal configurations achieve the highest macro F1-score for both weighted averaging (0.864) and Bayesian fusion (0.864), outperforming the best unimodal model (speech, F1\,=\,0.809) by approximately 5.5 percentage points.
+Among bimodal configurations, Speech+Text consistently perform best across all fusion methods, with weighted averaging achieving F1\,=\,0.839 and notably low variance (std\,=\,0.059).
+These results confirm the complementarity of modalities: while speech and text individually provide strong unimodal performance, integrating all three modalities yields the strongest overall result.